sidney-eliot/3d-artists-handbook/content/Baking.md

 ## A Great Way to Bake Normals for Every Situation

-Use 32bit Open EXR, if the software doesn't support that use PSD or 32 bit PNG.
+Use 32 bit Open EXR, if the software doesn't support that use PSD or 32 bit PNG.
 Make sure the image is made of floats and not bytes in Blender this is visible behind the channels.
 Also always go for 32 bit even if you don't want the final normal map to be 32 bit.

 If a 32 bit channel is the desired bit depth for the texture map, than you're done.
-If not, open it in PS or CSP and change the bit depth mode from 32bits to desired bit depth make sure to switch the method to Exposure and Gamma.
+If not, open it in PS or CSP and change the bit depth mode from 32 bit to desired bit depth make sure to switch the method to Exposure and Gamma.
 This down-resing will result in terrible dithering, which can easily be removed.
 In Photoshop select the color bucket and set the color to R:128 G:128 B:255 (gray), then set the tolerance to 10 and turn off both Anti-alias and Contiguous.
 Then color fill the flat space which is blue.

 ## Marmoset Specific Baking
 [Official Marmoset baking guide](https://marmoset.co/posts/toolbag-baking-tutorial/)